JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 Our packages and distribution images are used for the embedded devices we sell, the desktops we develop on and the laptops we play on.
-The methods we use vary greatly, so I'm only going to present the simple case of testing console applications here.
+The methods we use vary greatly, so I'm going to present the simple case of testing console applications only.
 It is the practise that is important, not the process.

 The easiest method we use is via shelldoctest_, a module that implements a :mod:`doctest` interface for testing shell commands.
 The package provides a